You are here

 - Dr Gladwin Roberts is a toxicologist.
 He has had extensive experience in the assessment of toxicological data and related information on a variety of chemicals.
-As a former employee of the Australian Department of Health, he also had responsibility for recommendations on public health standards including poisons scheduling.
-As a Drugs and Poisons Schedule committee member he played a major role in the development of hazard criteria for scheduling of S5, S6 and S7 contained in the Scheduling Policy Framework.
+As a former employee of the Australian Department of Health, he also had responsibility for recommendations on public health standards, including poisons scheduling.
+As a previous Drugs and Poisons Schedule Committee member he played a major role in the development of hazard criteria for scheduling of chemicals in S5, S6 and S7, as currently utilised in the Scheduling Policy Framework.
 Dr Roberts provides expertise in toxicology, agricultural, veterinary and industrial chemicals.

 Australian Capital Territory